Sesbania grandiflora ดอกแค

 It is a fast-growing tree.
 The leaves are regular and rounded and the flowers white or red.
 The fruits look like flat, long, thin green beans.
 The tree thrives under full exposure to sunshine and is extremely frost sensitive.

 It is a small soft wooded tree up to 3–8 m tall.
 Leaves are 15–30 cm long, with leaflets in 10–20 pairs or more and an odd one.
 Flowers are oblong, 1.5–10 cm long in lax, 2–4 flower racemes.
 The calyx is campanulate and shallowly 2-lipped.
-Pods are slender, falcate or straight, and 30–45 cm long, with a thick suture and approximately 30 seeds 8 mm in size.
-Package have 5 seeds
+Pods are slender, falcate or straight, and 30–45 cm long, with a thick Package have 10 seeds